Tuition and Cost of Living

 Financial aid for first-year students is generally in the form of Fellowships which are awarded on a competitive basis.
 All applicants to the program are considered for financial aid; a separate application is not required.

-Students who make satisfactory academic progress are supported in their second through fifth years through Fellowships, Teaching Assistantships or Research Assistantships.
-Currently, all of our students from first year through fifth year receive financial aid.
+Students who make satisfactory academic progress are supported in their second through fourth years through Fellowships, Teaching Assistantships or Research Assistantships.
+Funding in the fifth year is determined on a discretionary basis.

-Financial aid is provided through the Faculty of Graduate Studies, and is awarded on the basis of academic excellence.
-Funding is open to all domestic and international graduate students.
+Financial aid may be provided through the Faculty of Graduate and Postdoctoral Studies.
+It may also be provided at the departmental level on the basis of a student’s application, which may include academic excellence and other discretionary parameters.
+Financial aid is open to all domestic and international graduate students.

 Teaching assistantships (TAships) are governed by the collective agreement between the University and the Teaching Assistants’ Union.
-TAships are carried out under the direction of a faculty member and include conducting seminars, the marking of assignments and exams, and being available for student consultations.
-The total hours per week spent on these duties will not exceed twelve.
-For the 2019-20 year, the salary of a full-time, 8-months, Teaching Assistantship is expected to be approximately $12,490 for Ph.D. students.
+TAships are carried out under the direction of a faculty member and include conducting discussion sections, the marking of assignments and exams, and being available for student consultations.
+For information on TAship pay rates, please refer to CUPE 2278’s section on UBC’s Human Resources website .

 - Social Sciences & Humanities Research Council of Canada